9 Neural Networks

 Convolutional Neural Networks (CNNs) are a special type of neural network architecture designed for processing grid-like data, particularly images.

-- CNNs excel at tasks like image classification, object detection, and facial recognition by automatically learning features from pixel data and using them to make accurate predictions.
+- CNNs excel at tasks such as image classification, object detection, and facial recognition by automatically learning useful visual features from pixel data.

 Figure 9.8 shows a typical CNN such as might be used for image classification (cat or dog).

-- On the left of Figure 9.8 is the Input Layer: Raw Pixel Data
+On the left of Figure 9.8 is the input layer.

-This layer applies small, trainable filters (“kernels”) that scan across the image to detect patterns.
+- A convolutional layer applies small, trainable filters (or kernels) that scan across the image to detect patterns and features.

-- The resulting values are summed to produce a single number, which becomes one pixel in the feature map.
+- The resulting values are summed to produce a single activation value, which becomes one entry in the resulting feature map.

-- The filter then slides (or convolves) one pixel to the right (this is called the stride), and repeats the process across the width of the input.
+- The filter then moves across the image by a fixed number of pixels (called the stride) and repeats the process across the width and then height of the input.

-- This continues until the filter has covered the entire image, producing a feature map as a 2D grid where each value represents the presence of a learned pattern at that location.
+- This continues until the filter has covered the entire image, producing a feature map: a 2D grid in which each value represents the strength or presence of a learned pattern at a particular location.

 Key properties: